satpalsr/sdk/docs/server.hytopia.md

 </td><td>

 A 16^3 chunk of blocks.
-Used within a [ChunkLattice](./server.chunklattice.md) to represent world terrain.
+Used to represent a world's terrain.

 </td></tr>